dattran1232003/react-responsive/README.md

 ## react-responsive
-A distinct way to make your React app responsive. **Fast, simple syntax, lightweight** and make your code **easy-to-read** are the things what its aim for.
+A distinct way to make your React app responsive. **Fast, simple syntax, lightweight** and keep your code **easy-to-read** are the things what its aim for.

 ## Install
 Using NPM: